 - Physical therapy and low-impact exercises to strengthen the spine

-- Epidural steroid injections to relieve pain, numbness and tingling
+- Epidural steroid injections to relieve your symptoms

 - A back brace to provide spinal support

-At Laser Spine Institute, we perform minimally invasive spine surgery that can treat painful symptoms for adults affected by scoliosis.
-Two of the minimally invasive stabilization procedures that our skilled surgeons can perform — the lateral lumbar interbody fusion and transforaminal lumbar interbody fusion (TLIF) — are able to slow the rate of spinal curvature in certain cases.
-All of our procedures use small incisions and are performed on an outpatient basis, avoiding the need for long hospital stays.
-For more information, contact our Care Team and request an MRI review today.
+Our board-certified+ surgeons can perform a lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF) to slow the rate of spinal curvature in certain cases.
+All of our procedures use small incisions and are performed on an outpatient basis, resulting in no hospital stay.^ For more information, contact our dedicated team today.